From reimagining the Champs Elysées in Paris to ditching all single-use plastic, France is going all in on its sustainability initiatives.

 “I am convinced that the time has come to create a haute cuisine out of vegetables and cereal.
 It is a world of new flavors to explore,” he told Vogue in 2017.
 That was after he transformed the menu at his famous Plaza Athénée restaurant over the course of 18 months.

-But it’s not just fine dining that’s bringing sustainability to French tables.
-It has long been recognized as a leader in food sustainability, even despite its preference for animal products.
+But it’s not just fine dining and fancy cheese that’s bringing sustainability to French tables.
+The country has long been recognized as a leader in food sustainability, even despite its preference for animal products.
 The Food Sustainability Index ranked the country at the top of its list since 2016.

 “France has been in the vanguard of policies and measures to reduce such losses,” Martin Koehring, the index’s author, said in a statement.